WhySooooFurious/Ultimate-Sideloading-Guide/README.md

 ---

-**Q -** Um, I'm a big-time dev and I need to look at your code thingys to ensure they don't have viruses
+**Q -** Um, I'm a big-time dev and I need to look at your code thingies to ensure they don't have viruses

 **A -** Sure!
 Go over [here](https://shorturl.at/zHEbJ) to look at what is used in the process!

+---

+**Q -** Can I see your NextDNS settings?

+**A -** Yes, make an issue and mention your email and I will send you a viewing invitation.

+---